Nicole Thorne Sizzles In A Semi-Sheer Black Top & White Underwear

 Over top of the black mesh fabric, however, was an intricate white snake design that went all down the front of the shirt as well as down the arms.
 The look had plenty of eye-catching details, and it clung to Nicole’s curves.
 She crossed her arms in front of her stomach in the first snap, showing off every inch of the statement garment.

-Nicole paired the black top with a simple pair of white underwear.
-The underwear had high-cut sides that stretched over her hips, elongating her legs.
+Nicole paired the black top with a simple pair of underwear.
+The white underwear had high-cut sides that stretched over her hips, elongating her legs.
 The front dipped low, revealing several inches of her flat stomach.

 In the second snap, Nicole posed with her arms by her sides as she gazed seductively at the camera.
 For the third and final picture in the Instagram post, she turned her body to the side so that fans could get a glimpse of the back of her outfit.
-The white underwear she rocked was a thong style, and the angle put her toned rear on full display.
+The white underwear she rocked was thong style, and the angle put her toned rear on full display.

 Nicole’s long brunette locks tumbled down her back and chest in soft waves, and her beauty look was natural, with what appeared to be a subtle smoky eye and a soft pink hue on her plump lips.